 Families of men and women supported who are goat herders, spinners, weavers, dyers, embroiderers and washers to generate sustainable livelihood.

 with menstrual hygiene awareness program and free supply of sanitary napkins for one full year.

 Solar light bags distributed to kindergarten kids living in remote regions of Ladakh, Srinagar, Jaipur, Bodh Gaya and the slums of Faridabad.

 one shawl - one child - one light bag

 Our shawls embrace you keeping warm and at the same time light up the lives of children living in the remote regions of India with no or limited electrictiy.
 We distribute a ingenious school bag with embedded solar panels.
 The bags charge-up with the sunlight during the day, as the kids walk to school and light-up during the night through the big and bright LED lamp for five hours.
 These light bags are used by children with no regular access to electricity during the night, thus, failing to do their homework and keeping up with school and eventually dropping out completely.
 With this bag we want to help the children to stay motivated, play and learn in school which is quiet challenging given their harsh life-conditions.

 Each purchase of the latest pink maharani collection equips one child with this solar light bag thus supporting them with regular schooling eventually leading to a brighter future self-sustaining out of poverty.

 one shawl - one girl - one therapy

 one shawl - one girl - one therapy

-Protsahan: our pilot project with adolescent girls who have undergone either physical and/or sexual abuse take part in the Arts and Music Therapy workshops, which helps in healing the trauma easing life back into reality.
+Protsahan India foundation: our pilot project with adolescent girls who have undergone challenging traumatic situations take part in the Arts and Music Therapy workshops, which helps in healing the trauma easing life back into reality.
 We also support their after-school centre for girls to come feel safe, study and mingle among their peers schooling eventually leading to a brighter future self-sustaining out of poverty.